337 FRIDAY 29 MAY 2015

-This entry seems to come out of left field.
-I never thought I would be including a track in this style.
-However, I was cyber shopping in iTunes one evening, trying to see if I could recognise any song from the past when Just Once jumped at me.
-It just brought such good memories of a time when I was leaving my childhood and I was entering my young adulthood years.
+This entry seems to come out of the left field.
+I never thought I would include a track in this style.
+However, I was cyber shopping in iTunes one evening, trying to see if I could recognise any song from the past, when Just Once jumped at me.
+It just brought such good memories of a time when I was leaving my childhood and I was entering my young adult years.

 “Have you heard that one from what’s his name … You know the one who did a record with Quincy Jones … What’s his name …” I’d keep dropping clues nonchalantly.

 “How does it go?”
 Someone would finally ask.

 I’d clear my throat.
 “Oh, it goes: I did my best, but I guess my best wasn’t good enough ‘cause here we are where we were before ….”

 “Oh my god, Luis!
 You have such a lovely voice.”